Bedford Driver

 Cognitive Distraction - Full Video

 Driving while tired is the most dangerous form of impaired driving as the injuries are always more severe.
+In the Alberta oilfield, the number one cause of injury and death is not working on the rigs, it's driving while tired.

 Why Sleep Matters | Matthew Walker | Talks at Google

-ADD Driving Tips & Precautions đâ ď¸
+ADD Driving Tips & Precautions 🚘 ⚠️

 Impaired Driving

-Below is an example of people who wouldnât normally drive drunk until they're put in a situation where they have to make a decision.
+Below is an example of people who wouldn’t normally drive drunk, but then they're put in a situation where they have to make a decision.
+These types of stories are heartbreaking, but the victims and their loved ones are better served if we all take a moment to learn something from them.

-Consequences of bad decisions; The Beaverbank crash
+Consequences Of Bad Decisions; The Beaverbank crash

 https://atlantic.ctvnews.ca/video?clipId=730214

-In 2015 there were 4 teens in Beaverbank who were at a house party late at night and needed a ride home.
-Halifax being Halifax they couldnât get a cab.
-So this situation which the teens werenât expecting presented itself and they had to figure out what to do at 2 a.m. while drunk in the middle of no where.
-This is how most of these tragic stories start out.
-Something unexpected presents itself and thatâs the key moment when a person needs to make a good decision. âFinal Destinationâ as I call it will always be one bad decision away.
+In 2015 there were 4 teens in Beaverbank who were at a house party one night and then needed a ride home.
+Halifax being Halifax they couldn’t get a cab.
+These teenagers weren’t expecting this situation to present itself and then had to figure out what to do at 2 a.m. while drunk in the middle of no where.
+This is how most driving stories tragic stories start out.
+Something unexpected presents itself and that’s the key moment when a person needs to make a good decision.
+‘Final Destination’ as I call it, will always be one bad decision away.

-In this case one of the teens volunteered to drive while drunk and everyone hopped into the car.
-The car was driven at a high rate of speed then it flipped multiple times ejecting everyone but the driver.
+In this case one of the teens volunteered to drive while drunk so everyone hopped into the car.
+The car was driven at a high rate of speed and then it flipped multiple times ejecting everyone but the driver.
 Two people died and a third person was severely injured.
+Planning ahead for partying or other fun activities is essential.

 How the story progressed